 And her tours are a whole other story.
 In total, she has reportedly earned approximately $80 million for her five tours over the past two decades.
 For her Dance Again World Tour in 2012, she reportedly earned over $50 million.
 And in 2018, she finished her 120-performance Las Vegas residency at Zappos Theater, which grossed over $100 million in two years.

 Lopez is no stranger to the small screen either, having served as a judge on American Idol for five seasons.
 For her first season, she earned $12 million, and her salary grew to $20 million for her second.
 And now she serves as a judge and executive producer on World of Dance.
 She also starred in NBC's Shades of Blue from 2016 to 2018.

 Ever the Renaissance woman, Lopez is an entrepreneur, too.
 She has a clothing line at Kohl's, a makeup collection with Inglot, and a shoe line with Giuseppe Zanotti, plus more than 20 fragrances (her perfume empire, back in 2012, reportedly was generating over $100 million per year in sales, along with a $5 million licensing fee for Lopez).

 As the song goes, she used to have a little, and now she definitely has a lot.
-In February, Lopez and Rodriguez bought a Malibu beach house for $6.6 million, one month after listing their Park Avenue NYC apartment for $17.5 million.
+Last February, Lopez and Rodriguez bought a Malibu beach house for $6.6 million, one month after listing their Park Avenue NYC apartment for $17.5 million.
 Previously, Lopez lived in a NoMad penthouse, which she listed for $27 million in 2017.